Venomverse

-Venomverse is a 2017 comic book limited series starring Eddie Brock and Venom.
-It was written by Cullen Bunn and drawn by Iban Coello, accompanied by the companion series Edge of Venomverse serving as a lead-in to the 2018 crossover event "Venomized" (2018), which in-turn were followed by the sequel limited series Extreme Venomverse and Death of the Venomverse (both 2023), Venomverse Reborn (2024), and Spider-Verse vs. Venomverse (2025).
-The series takes a similar premise as the 2014 event Spider-Verse, in different iterations of Venom from across the multiverse being drawn together just as versions of Spider-Man were.
+Venomverse and Venomized are 2017–2018 comic book storylines published by Marvel Comics.
+Despite being more issues, "Venomverse" was solicited as leading up to the "Venomized" story, and the two storylines are interconnected, the initial limited series, starring Eddie Brock and Venom, leading into a line-wide crossover event.
+It was written by Cullen Bunn and drawn by Iban Coello, accompanied by the companion series Edge of Venomverse, Venomverse: War Stories, and the X-Men Blue crossover "Poison X".
+The series take a similar premise as the 2014 event Spider-Verse, in different iterations of Venom from the multiverse being drawn together, just as versions of Spider-Man were.

+The series were followed by the sequel limited series Extreme Venomverse and Death of the Venomverse (both 2023), Venomverse Reborn (2024), and Spider-Verse vs. Venomverse (2025).

 Publication history

-Marvel started a new Venom comic in 2016, where the main character was Lee Price, a new host of the symbiote, but Eddie Brock, the original Venom, returned in Venom #6 at fan request.
-This return was soon followed by the Edge of Venomverse miniseries, starring Venom and alternate versions of other Marvel characters.
-The actual Venomverse arc was released after the conclusion of the Edge of... miniseries, written by Cullen Bunn and drawn by Iban Coello, who had already worked together in Deadpool & the Mercs for Money.
-The editor Devin Lewis described it as "the biggest Venom story of all time", and it intended to make Venom an important character in the Marvel universe.
-Bunn pointed that most of the other main characters were selected because they would seem unexpected hosts of the symbiote.
-Lewis mentioned Deadpool in particular, and said that "Deadpool is one of our main venomized protagonists.
-He’s got so much heart and he’s also a source of unpredictability, insanity, and goofiness".
-Bunn preferred instead his version of Rocket Raccoon.
+Marvel started a new Venom comic in 2016, where Eddie Brock reunites with Venom and becomes his host again.
+This return was soon followed by the Edge of Venomverse miniseries, starring Venom and alternate versions of other Marvel characters, including Gwen Poole and Ngozi, an original character who is a successor to T'Challa as Black Panther.
+The actual Venomverse arc was released after the conclusion of this miniseries, written by Cullen Bunn and drawn by Iban Coello, who had already worked together in Deadpool & the Mercs for Money.
+Editor Devin Lewis described it as "the biggest Venom story of all time", intended to make Venom an important character in the Marvel universe.
+Bunn stated most of the main characters were selected because they would seem unexpected hosts of the symbiote, Lewis mentioning Deadpool in particular as "one of our main venomized protagonists [who's] got so much heart and [is] also a source of unpredictability, insanity, and goofiness".

 The series also introduced a new alien race, the Poisons, based on character designs by Ed McGuinness.
 Venomverse: War Stories was released alongside the main event, and served as a second anthology series based on the characters.
 It included a story about Punisher, written and drawn by Declan Shalvey.
-The Poisons were introduced to the Marvel Universe in the "Poison X" arc, a crossover between the Venom and X-Men Blue comics, which set up Venomized, the sequel to Venomverse, by the same authors.
+The Poisons were introduced to the Marvel Universe in the "Poison X" arc, a crossover between the Venom and X-Men Blue comics, which led into Venomized.